richardschoen/QshOni/README.md

 cd qshoni
 build.sh
 ```
-After building the library the commands should be ready to use.
+After building the QSHONI library the commands should be ready to use.

 # Installing QSHONI library via save file and creating QSHEXEC command objects